izacabral/PlayerManager/README.md

 ```

 ## 📜 Documentation
 I used Swagger to document the API endpoints.
-You can access the documentation locally once the server is running at at: <a href="http://localhost:3030/docs" target="_blank">http://localhost:3030/docs</a>
+You can access the documentation locally once the server is running at: <a href="http://localhost:3030/docs" target="_blank">http://localhost:3030/docs</a>

 ## 🗂️ Directory Structure